 Losartan: The Problem

-The latest FDA warning regarding losartan was issued on September 23, 2019.
+The latest FDA warning was issued on September 23, 2019.
 The blood pressure medication was subject to a voluntary recall throughout the US due to the presence of a potentially cancer-causing contaminant.

 Losartan is a generic name for this drug, which is sold under multiple trade names.
 The medication covered by the recall was manufactured by Torrent Pharmaceuticals Limited.
-Torrent and the FDA have coordinated to recall losartan five times.
+Torrent and the FDA have coordinated to recall the medication five times.

 Individuals suffering from high blood pressure have their blood vessels tightened and constricted by the release of angiotensin by the body.
 Angiotensin forces the heart to work harder and faster than normal, and in the long term, this can increase the risk of heart attacks, heart disease, kidney disease, and strokes.
 Losartan blocks angiotensin, relaxes blood vessels, and reduces the risks it poses.